@purveyors/cli

 • Headed purvey auth login also supports a pasted callback URL when a browser opens on a different machine, localhost is unreachable, or the automatic callback fails.
 That manual fallback is intentional for SSH, containers, and agent hosts, not a degraded path.

-• Run purvey auth status to confirm both session health and current role before scripting against viewer-only or member-only commands.
+• Run purvey auth status to confirm the stored API key is valid and inspect its account email, role, key ID, and creation time before scripting against basic catalog or member-level commands.

 • Use purvey manifest when a wrapper needs the preferred machine-readable contract.
 Use purvey context when a human or model should read the dense reference text first, or use purvey context --json / --pretty when an existing caller needs manifest-parity output.